ruby-concurrency/concurrent-ruby/md/timer_task.md

-# Being of Sound Mind
+# To Gobbler's Knob.
+It's Groundhog Day.

 A very common currency pattern is to run a thread that performs a task at regular intervals.
 The thread that peforms the task sleeps for the given interval then